MilaBergmann/Recipemee/README.md

 ## Features:
 -   Application has a top navigation that allows the user to navigate to:
+    -   Register and log in page
+    -   Reset password functionality.
     -   Personal profile, where contains profile picture that users can update, a bio section, and users can see their own recipes here and swipe recipes card.
+    -   Page where users can see all the recipes form the database.
     -   Page where users can update their recipe.
     -   Link that will enable the user to log out.